terryasdf/RonVOReviver/README.md

 There's no need for configuring your own UnrealPak setup.
 Here is what you need to do for the VO Reviver to work:

 - Download the VO Reviver
-- Prepare a set of vanilla VO files matching your mod characters, by downloading from my [Nexus Mods page](https://www.nexusmods.com/readyornot/mods/6324?tab=files), or by manually [extracting your local game files](https://unofficial-modding-guide.com/posts/thebasics/#extracting-game-files).
+- ~~Prepare a set of vanilla VO files matching your mod characters, by downloading from my [Nexus Mods page](https://www.nexusmods.com/readyornot/mods/6324?tab=files), or by manually [extracting your local game files](https://unofficial-modding-guide.com/posts/thebasics/#extracting-game-files).~~

 ## How to Use

-### 1. Select the folder of the vanilla VO
+### 1. Select vanilla VO character

-E.g. if your modded character is `SWATJudge`, the path should be `<SomePath>\SWATJudge`.
-The list view below will show all valid VO files after selecting the folder.
-Note that:

-- Character name will be auto-detected (also editable)
-- Zero padding format will be the same as the vanilla files
+There's **no need** to prepare the full set of vanilla VO files.
+Simply choose the desired character from the drop-down menu and you will see the full list of original VO filenames.

 ### 2. Select the folder of your modded VO

 E.g. if your modded character is `SWATJudge`, The path should be `<SomePath>\SWATJudge`.
 The list view below will show all valid VO files after selecting the folder.

-Subtitle files (in format of `sub_*.csv`) in this folder will be loaded.
+Subtitle files (in format of `sub_*.csv`) in this folder will also be loaded.
 Note that subtitles are **not compulsory** and you may put in whatever languages supported by your mod.

 ### 3. Edit your .pak name
 ### 4. Check the Character Name